MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/enterprise-systems.md

 ### Database tuning of data source

-Database tuning also plays an important role especially if you are going to connect to a data source with lots of data.
-It is easy to start facing problems if you have created an app that uses data in a way that it was not used previously.
+Database tuning also plays an important role especially if you're going to connect to a data source with lots of data.
+It's easy to start facing problems if you've created an app that uses data in a way that it wasn't used previously.

 For example, suppose your existing customer management system is optimized to